 Does PNC support Google Pay?

 Yes.
-PNC customers can now add PNC Visa consumer and small business debit and credit cards, as well as SmartAccess® cards, to Google Pay (formerly called Android Pay).
+PNC customers can now add PNC Visa consumer and small business debit and credit cards, as well as SmartAccess cards, to Google Pay.
 PNC commercial cards can also be added to Google Pay.
 PNC MasterCard® credit cards are not eligible at this time.
 You can add an unlimited number of cards to Google Pay.

 Where can I download the Google Pay app?

-You can download the Google Pay app for eligible Android devices here.
+You can download the Google Pay app for eligible Android devices.

 How do I add my PNC card to Google Pay?

 PNC customers using an eligible Android mobile device will use the Google Pay app to add and manage their credit, debit and SmartAccess cards.
-To add your first card to Google Pay, you will open the Google Pay app and select the “Add Credit or Debit Card” option from the menu under the (+) button in the bottom right corner of the screen.
+To add your first card to Google Pay, you will open the Google Pay app and select the “+ Payment Method” option from the menu.
 If you already have a PNC card enrolled with Google Wallet, you can import it into Google Pay as your first card simply by selecting it from the on-screen list and confirming the security code on the back of your card.

 To add a new or second PNC card to Google Pay, select the “Add Another Card” option and use the device camera to capture your card information or type it in manually.
 Some customers may also be required to verify the card they added to Google Pay by logging into the PNC Mobile app when prompted.
-Once verified with PNC, your debit or credit card will be ready to use with Google Pay on your mobile device.
+Once verified with PNC, your debit, credit, or SmartAccess card will be ready to use with Google Pay on your mobile device.